-The purpose of the present article is to describe the processes of systemic integration basing on the analysis of peculiarities of the system links within the World System.
-In particular, I would like to show the complex character of World-System's development as well as the interrelation between the development of some important variables (including production, technology, politics, and urbanization) and the growth of spatial links.
-Due to the limited scope, this paper cannot discuss each of these variables and interactions in detail so we refer the reader to our previous works on the subject (Grinin 2007a, 2011; Grinin and Korotayev 2006, 2012a; Korotayev and Grinin 2006).
-So here many ideas are briefly or even schematically outlined via tables and some other formal methods.
-The paper seeks to combine a number of conclusions made in other works (see above) into a general concept.
-Only when offering new conclusions or introducing new terms, do I provide a more comprehensive analysis.
+The present study continues our previous publications elsewhere (Grinin and Korotayev 2014a; Grinin 2007a, 2011; Grinin and Ko-rotayev 2006, 2012a; Korotayev and Grinin 2006).
+The task of the article is to describe the processes of systemic integration.
+In particular, I would like to show the complex character of World System development as well as the interrelation between the development of some important variables (including production, technology, politics, and urbanization), and growing spatial links.
+This paper cannot discuss each of these variables and interactions in detail.
+Thus, many ideas are briefly or even schematically outlined here via tables.
+The paper seeks to unite a number of conclusions made in other works (see above) into a general concept.
+Only when offering new conclusions or introducing new terms do I provide a more comprehensive analysis.

-Globalistics and Globalization Studies 2017 119-142
+Globalistics and Globalization Studies 2019 152-173

-^{} This article is an output of a research project implemented as part of the Basic Research Program at the National Research University Higher School of Economics (HSE) in 2017 with support by the Russian Science Foundation (Project No. 15-18-30063).
+&lt;sup>\ This article is an output of a research project implemented as a part of the Basic Research Program at the National Research University Higher School of Economics (HSE) in 2019 with support by the Russian Foundation for Basic Research (Project No. 17-06-00464).